kedro-org/kedro-devrel/blog_post_collaboration/Integrating_Kedro_with_Databricks.md

 ## Limitations of the workflow
 The new Databricks Connect tool (built on top of Spark Connect) supports only recent versions of Spark.
 We recommend looking at the [detailed limitations on the official website](https://docs.databricks.com/dev-tools/databricks-connect-ref.html), and in common usage you need to be careful about the upload limit of only 128MB for dataframes.

 Users also need to be conscious that `.toPandas()` will move the data to your local pandas environment.
 Saving results back as MLflow objects is the preferred way to avoid local objects.
-LINK OR CODE TO ILLUSTRATE?
+Examples can be seen in the [kedro-mlflow documentation](https://kedro-mlflow.readthedocs.io/en/stable/source/04_experimentation_tracking/index.html) for all types of supported objects.